bjpop/gurita/docsrc/hist.rst

 hist (histogram)
 ================

-Plot distributions of selected numerical or categorical features as histograms.
+Plot distributions of selected numerical or categorical columns as histograms.

 .. code-block:: text